 I am hoping to share a few of my favorites recipes from my heritage!
 I know, you immediately go to Corned Beef and Cabbage, but I hate to break everyone’s heart, its not an Irish dish!
 I will say, I love it and I do make it every Saint Patrick’s Day, because I actually love corned beef!
 I will share my favorite way to make corned beef!
 Hold your hats..its a keeper!
 My daughter who is my non-meat eater, loves my corned beef!

 I can clearly get off topic, back to the recipe, Irish Brown Bread!
 I make my Brown Bread using whole wheat flour, oats, low-fat buttermilk, a wee bit of sugar, eggs and baking soda.
 So it a lower calorie bread that is so quick and easy to prepare!
 My kids eat this for breakfast with marmalade.
 We have it as a bread with soups and stews like my Guinness Beef Stew

 I grew up eating Irish Brown Bread.
 I make this bread quite often as the family requests it all the time.
 Everyday tip – this freezes so well.
 It can be frozen as a whole bread or slice it up and freeze for individual portions!
 Seriously do that, its amazing, I am not kidding!
 If you have not had the pleasure of a slice of Irish brown bread, you are in for a little slice of HEAVEN!

 So my friends, I hope you all get into the Saint Patrick’s Day season and make a loaf, or two, or three of this Irish Brown Bread!
-Have some with breakfast and don’t forget to save some for a bowl of my Guinness Beef Stew!
+Have some with breakfast and don’t forget to save some for a bowl of my The Best Beef, Mushroom Guinness Pie!